asheroto/DiscordAltF4/README.md

 # DiscordAltF4
-When pressing Alt+F4 on Discord it will end the program instead of just closing the window.
-This script fixes that.
+This makes it so pressing Alt+F4 in Discord closes the window instead of ending the program.

 There are no modifications being made to any Discord program.
 This is simply an [AuotHotkey](https://www.autohotkey.com/) script that detects when Alt+F4 is pressed on an active `Discord.exe` window and closes the window instead.
 The interaction occurs between User<>Windows and not User<>Discord.